Jump to

 For a particle of light that is not attached to a particle of matter

-Invariant mass is zero (because there are no strand particles present that are in a torus shaped particle)
+Invariant mass is zero (because there are no strand shaped particles present that are in a torus shaped particle)

 And for a collection of particles